 Pricing changes drastically depending on your customer’s market, industry, and location.
 For example, if a corporate lawyer in the insanely competitive market of New York City wants to rank on the first page of Google, they’ll need to pay more than $200 a month for SEO.
 There simply isn’t enough budget for the amount of work that would need to be done to achieve their goals.

-Be 100% certain of your product.
+19. Be 100% certain of your product or service.